Sign up for my newsletter for research & practice updates

 Important Considerations:

-• No systemic MHT is completely risk-free for all
+• NO systemic MHT is completely risk-free for all

-• Vaginal estradiol can be used safely without progesterone
+• Vaginal estradiol is safe without progesterone

 • MHT may be appropriate for most:

-• Women in perimenopause
+• Those in perimenopause

-• Those within 10 years of menopause
+• Those within 10 years of menopause or < age 60

 • Healthy older women with persistent symptoms

-• Decisions should be individualized with professional guidance
+• Individualized decisions with professional guidance

-• Hormone levels fluctuate significantly during perimenopause
+• Hormone levels fluctuate during perimenopause

 • Single measurements can be misleading